jlgrons/Stat-Learning-with-EHRs/README.md

 ## Overview

 In weeks 1-6, articles will be assigned and written reflection is required.
-Guidance on how to read and responde to an academic paper can be found here.
+Guidance on how to read and responde to an academic paper can be found [here](https://github.com/jlgrons/EHR_Reading_Course/tree/main/Article%20Reviews).

 In weeks 7-13, you will be responsible for understanding a new method for high-dimensional regression in the PU setting and running simulation studies to better understand its performance.
-You will be given code to implement the method.
+You will be given code to implement the method which can be found [here](https://github.com/jlgrons/EHR_Reading_Course/tree/main/SAPUL).